apache/spark/docs/sql-programming-guide.md

 When working with Hive one must construct a `HiveContext`, which inherits from `SQLContext`, and adds support for finding tables in in the MetaStore and writing queries using HiveQL.
-Users who do not have an existing Hive deployment can also experiment with the `LocalHiveContext`, which is similar to `HiveContext`, but creates a local copy of the `metastore` and `warehouse` automatically.
+Users who do not have an existing Hive deployment can still create a HiveContext.
+When not configured by the hive-site.xml, the context automatically creates `metastore_db` and `warehouse` in the current directory.

 {% highlight scala %}
 // sc is an existing SparkContext.